kaelzhang/docker-image-futuopend/README.md

 # kaelz/futuopend

 Docker image for FutuOpenD on Ubuntu.

-The container will start a FutuOpenD agent and start a websocket server which could help which helps to check the ready status of futuopend and make it possible for you to provide SMS verfication code.
+The container will start
+- a FutuOpenD agent
+- a websocket server which could help to check the ready status of the FutuOpend agent and make it possible for you to provide SMS verfication code.

 ```sh
 docker pull kaelz/futuopend:latest